aMurphy85/Milestone-Project-Tattoo-Shop/README.md

 ## __UX__

-__Business goals__
+__Business goals,__
  - Build a website targetting people who are thinking of getting a new or additional tattoos.
  - Build an attractive webpage that provides excellent information so that people will feel confident on using this studio and not another one.
- - Make it easy to contact the studio.
  - Build a website that users want to use again.
  - Create a bigger following by re-directing users to the studio's social media sites.
  - Attract more customers through the webpage.

+__Ideal client,__
+ - Would be english speaking.
+ - Lives local to the area where the studio is located.
+ - Interested in tattoos / art.
+ - Has desposable income to spend on getting a tattoo.

+__Users on this website are looking for,__
+ - A tattoo artist to create the artwork that they want to get done.
+ - A easy way to contact the studio.

+__This project is ideal for them because,__
+ - The webpage has a  simple layout thats easy to navigate, not overloaded with irrelevant information that overwhelms them providing good UX that most tattoo shop websites don't have.
+ - It guides them to the users goal which is to contact the studio for pricing and bookings.

 ### __User Stories__